wp-plugins/footer-pop-up-banner/readme.txt

 == Screenshots ==

 1. Admin view
+2. Ad image
+3. Link to redirect
+4. User view

 == Changelog ==

+= 1.7=
+Adding the dialog box to insert an image directly from the media Added the list of pages in the blog to do the redirect

+= 1.6 =
+The border can be set to 0

 = 1.5 =
 Added option to set the line height of the popup